 Why does the practice of mathematics often fall short of our ideals and hopes?
 How can the deeply human themes that drive us to do mathematics be channeled to build a more beautiful and just world in which all can truly flourish?
 I gave this Retiring Presidential Address at the AMS-MAA Joint Winter Meetings on January 6, 2017 at the end of my term as President of the Mathematical Association of America.
 An audio recording and video recording are available.
+This speech was published in the June 2017 issue of The American Mathematical Monthly.
+A full-length book based on this speech, published by Yale University Press, will be out in December 2019.

 Every being cries out silently to be read differently.